 Just remember that Summer ’20 is still in preview, so these features aren’t available (GA).
 To get access, check the sandbox preview instructions and plan your sandbox refreshes accordingly.
 Remember that the release details may still change before the release becomes GA.

-See the official release notes here if you’d like to see everything coming out in Summer ’20.
+See the official release notes here for everything coming out in Summer ’20.

 Let’s take a look!